HomeSite Map

 Songwriting History

-After its initial release on the Correc-tone label, the single was picked up by the New York City label Brent Records and was released on August 6, 1962.
-It seemed that another successful “girl group” had just been born. “‘Bad Boy’ was being played a lot, and they were talking about travelling,” Yvonne Symington relates.
-“The mothers wanted the girls to go to college…Michelle (Ray’s) mother was leary about the music world, so they dropped out.”
+After the initial release of "Devil In His Heart" on the Correc-tone label, the single was picked up by the New York City label Brent Records and was thereby released on August 6, 1962.
+It seemed that another successful “girl group” had just been born. “‘Bad Boy’ was being played a lot, and they were talking about travelling,” vocalist Yvonne Symington relates.
+“The mothers wanted the girls to go to college.
+Michelle (Ray’s) mother was leary about the music world, so they dropped out.”

-Donays member Janice Guinn explains: “I was the youngest in the group, fifteen, and still in high school.
+Donays member Janice Guinn remembers: “I was the youngest in the group, fifteen, and still in high school.
 My parents were interested in our education so my sister (Armie Guinn) and I dropped out of the group.
 I finished school and my sister moved to California to attend school out there.
 Michelle Ray also dropped out of the group to further her education, which only left Yvonne (Symington) who stayed with Correc-tone for a while.”

 So ended the history of The Donays after only one single release.
-Although the record did not chart in the US, Oriole Records in Britain picked up the single for release overseas.
+Although the record did not chart in America, Oriole Records in Britain picked up the single for release overseas.
 If it weren’t for Brian Epstein buying a copy of the single for his NEMS record store in Liverpool, England, The Beatles wouldn’t have stumbled upon the "Devil In His Heart" and liked it enough to work up a rendition of the song, thereby making it the most successful composition in the Richard Drapkin songwriting catalog.

-Yvonne Symington continued a career with Correc-tone, releasing three singles under the name Yvonne Vernee, including the highly acclaimed Tony Clark song “Just Like You Did Me.”
+Yvonne Symington continued a music career with Correc-tone, releasing three singles under the name Yvonne Vernee, including the highly acclaimed Tony Clark song “Just Like You Did Me.”
 After retiring from the music business shortly thereafter, she was recruited to join the Motown group The Elgins in 1971 and toured Britain during their brief resurgence of popularity in that country.

-“Unfortunately we never received any royalties for the song that was released on The Beatles album,” Janice Guinne concludes.
+“Unfortunately we never received any royalties for the song that was released on The Beatles album,” Janice Guinne remembers.
 “We didn’t even know they recorded the song until one morning my sister Armie and I were watching The Beatles’ cartoons on television and heard our song ‘Devil In His (Her) Heart.’
 Boy were we shocked!”

 While “Devil In His Heart” by The Donays may never have been a hit anywhere, it has been a sought after record for decades because of The Beatles' version.
 It began to pop up in reissues in the '80s and can now be found on compilation discs, such as the 2000 ACE Records release “Rockin’ On Broadway: The Time, Brent, Shad Story.”